CTI Grant Funded Tuition-Free Programs

 6. A copy of your high school diploma or GED/HiSet Certificate.

-If you fulfill all of the eligibility requirements, you will be asked to participate in a one-on- one interview with Soraya Winters, Keefe at Night’s CTI Program Manager.
-Your acceptance status will be communicated to you shortly after the interview.
+If you fulfill all of the eligibility requirements, you will be asked to participate in a one-on-one interview with Soraya Winters, Keefe at Night’s CTI Program Manager.

 Commonwealth of MA